unicode-org/cldr/docs/ldml/tr35-personNames.md

 <!ATTLIST nameOrderLocales order ( givenFirst | surnameFirst ) #REQUIRED >
 ```

 * `#PCDATA `is a space delimited list of one or more [unicode_locale_id](https://unicode.org/reports/tr35/#unicode_locale_id)s.
-Normally they are limited to language, script, and region.
+Normally each locale is limited to language, script, and region.
 The _und_ locale ID may only occur once, either in _surnameFirst_ or _givenFirst_, but not both, and matches all base locales not explicitly listed.

 An example from English may look like the following